HebaShaheen/ET6-CDSP/5_communication_strategy/README.md

 **Secondary Audience: Academic Reviewers and Peers**

 **Why**
-This project demonstrates applied data exploration, feature engineering, and interpretation across multiple datasets.
+This project demonstrates applied data exploration and interpretation across multiple datasets.

 **Value to them**

 - A clear example of end-to-end exploratory data analysis.

-- Reproducible workflows and well-documented insights.
+- Well-documented insights.

-- Strategic Audience: Future Learners and Researchers
+**Strategic Audience: Future Learners and Researchers**

 **Why**
 Students interested in data science or education research may use this work as a reference.

 **Value to them**

-Clean datasets for practice.
+- Clean datasets for practice.

-Examples of how to move from raw data to meaningful insights.
+- Examples of how to move from raw data to meaningful insights.

 ### Key Messages

-- The communication will emphasize the following messages derived from the analysis:
+**The communication will emphasize the following messages derived from the analysis:**

 - Student performance often improves after online learning, but outcomes vary by engagement and context.